How do students request a device?

 Students borrowing a device from College Board must register and complete their device request at least 30 days in advance of test day to allow for adequate shipping time.
 If they don’t meet that deadline, they can register for a later test date or borrow a device from school, a friend, or family member.

-Why are you requiring a counselor or other adult to verify eligibility?
+Why are you requiring a counselor or other sponsor to verify eligibility?

-We are prioritizing students who need a device, and we may need additional information to verify a student's eligibility.
-For students who are already working with one of College Board's international access programs, we are expediting this process.
+We may need additional information to verify a student's eligibility.
+For international students who are already working with one of College Board's international programs, and for students who have fee waivers, we are expediting this process.

 How are you shipping devices around the world for international administrations?

 Devices will be shipped directly to test centers for students to use on test day.
-College Board is working with a number of partners to ensure students who need a device have one on test day.
-Our model varies a lot depending on what works best for each geography.
-Models include shipping from local warehouses, shipping from US, and even using devices supplied by the test center.
+College Board is working with several partners to ensure students who need a device have one on test day.
+Shipping depends on what works best for each geography, including shipping from local warehouses, shipping from the U.S., and even using devices supplied by the test center.

 Who can verify eligibility on students' behalf if they can't get in touch with, or don't have, a counselor?